What Is a Cloud-Native Application Protection Platform (CNAPP)?

 A CNAPP addresses the industry’s need for modern cloud security monitoring, posture management, breach prevention and control tools.
 It does so by offering enhanced visibility, quantification of risks, secure software development, and a combined cloud security solution.

-1. Enhanced Visibility and Quantifying Risks
+1. Enhanced visibility and risk quantification

-3. Secure Software Development
+3. Secure software development

 A CNAPP enables scanning and rapid response to misconfigurations.
 An increasing number of software development teams implement the continuous integration and delivery (CI/CD) paradigm.
 A CNAPP can be easily integrated into CI/CD activities to scan changes like infrastructure as code (IaC) configuration and block unsecure deployments to the cloud.